Pay Policy

 The policy statement will be reviewed and approved annually by Members and published on the transparency section of the Ashford Borough Council website together with the pay data published in line with the code of recommended practice on data transparency.
 Data on pay for individuals employed under a ‘contract for services’ (opposed to contract of employment) can be found under the data on spend.

-The council's pay framework has been in place for many years and the grade for each role is determined by a job evaluation scheme developed by Inbucon Pay Consultants.
+The Council’s pay framework has been in place for many years and the grade for each role is determined by a job evaluation scheme developed by Inbucon Pay Consultants.

 The incremental progression for all roles, including Chief Officer roles, are automatic unless there are formal concerns over capability.

 Apprentices are engaged to gain practical training in a job combined with study.
-The council is committed to making apprenticeships accessible to all and aims to pay a rate that is better than the respective Statutory National Living Wage and National Minimum Wage rates; the Ashford Apprentice Wage Allowance (AAWA) is currently set at 20 pence per hour higher than these rates.
-The AAWA is reviewed annually and applied to those employed by the council on an apprenticeship.
+The Council is committed to making apprenticeships accessible to all and aims to pay a rate that is better than the respective Statutory National Minimum Wage rates; the Ashford Apprentice Wage Allowance (AAWA) is currently set at 20 pence per hour higher than these rates.
+The AAWA is reviewed annually and applied to those employed by the Council on an apprenticeship.

 Grades MG1 and MG2 have two additional discretionary incremental points that can be applied for recognition of performance, or as part of a retention package.
 These points are not automatically applied to all MG1 or MG2 roles, but if they are, they require confirmation from the officer’s manager that there has been exceptional performance and the increment should be awarded.

-The organisation's Returning Officer for elections receives election fees in addition to their regular salary.
+The organisation’s Returning Officer for elections receives election fees in addition to their regular salary.
 These fees are set by the Cabinet Office for national elections and referendums; or for borough and county elections through a countywide arrangement.
 The fees vary according to the election taking place.
-Any election fees paid during the year are included in the salary figure published in the council's annual statement of accounts.
+Any election fees paid during the year are included in the salary figure published in the Council’s annual statement of accounts.

 We are required to publish pay related information.
 This includes the Code of Recommended Practice for Local Authorities on Data Transparency requirements to publish a Pay Multiple and information on senior salaries.
 The Pay Multiple is the ratio between the highest paid salary and the median average salary of the whole authority’s salaries.

-Ashford pay grades are determined through job evaluation and reflect the breadth of impact the role has for example: the level and complexity of advice given by the postholder as well as the decisions made; the qualifications required to carry out the role, the level of autonomy the postholder has as well as the level of internal and external contacts routinely made by the post-holder.
+Ashford pay grades are determined through job evaluation and reflect the breadth of impact the role has for example: the level and complexity of advice given by the post-holder as well as the decisions made, the qualifications required to carry out the role, the level of autonomy the post-holder has as well as the level of internal and external contacts routinely made by the post-holder.

-chart showing grade distribution
+chart showing grade distribution for pay policy statement 202425

 Salary information for senior staff is published annually on the transparency section of the council's website and total remuneration packages for Chief Officers are published in the council's annual statement of accounts also available on the council's website.